 - salt and pepper to taste

 - Preheat oven to 450°F.

-- Add pumpkin, apple juice, half-and-half and vegetable broth.
+- In a large stock pot, add roasted squash, pumpkin, apple juice, and vegetable broth.

-- Add honey, curry, cinnamon, salt and pepper and heat through about 10-15 minutes at a low simmer.
+- Add curry, cinnamon, salt and pepper and heat through, about 10-15 minutes at a low simmer.